filecoin-project/filecoin-docs/content/en/nodes/node-providers/glif/index.md

 ---
 title: "Glif"
 description: ""
-lead: "Instead of running a node and manually managing that infrastructure, developers can use third-party node providers like Glif to execute their transactions."
+lead: "Instead of manually managing and running a node, developers can use third-party node providers like Glif to execute transactions."
 draft: false
 images: []
 type: docs